 This client applied for an internal Administrator role within Queensland Health (QH) and was successful in gaining an interview.
 A two-page statement required the addressing of six selection criteria (or competencies, capabilities, skill requirements) – these terms are used interchangeably across different roles and government departments.
-Entire content/examples developed for three of the criteria follow.
+A full example of one of the criteria follows.

 Demonstrated ability to carry out a range of duties with minimal supervision, manage competing work priorities, meet deadlines and be attentive to detail.